 The supporters of peace are many.
-Over 4,000 delegates from 35 countries representing hundreds of millions of supporters of peace took part in the Brussels Peace Congress in September, 1936.
-The Youth Peace Congress in Geneva also represented organisations which cover tens of millions of members.
-In all countries of the world, including also the fascist countries, the masses of the people are in favour of preserving peace.
-Even the bourgeois states, big and small, are, in the majority of cases, interested in preserving peace to-day.
+Over 4,000 delegates from 35 countries, representing hundreds of millions of supporters of peace, took part in the Brussels Peace Congress in September, 1936.
+The Youth Peace Congress in Geneva also represented organizations which cover tens of millions of members.
+In all countries of the world, including also the fascist countries, the masses of the people are in favor of maintaining peace.
+Even the bourgeois states, big and small, are, in the majority of cases, interested in maintaining peace today.
 It is quite possible for them to create such guarantees of peace that no country will find enough resolution to begin war.
 But they must be forced to do so while it is not too late.